-You can switch auto insurance with an open claim.
+You can switch providers even with an open claim.
 Doing this will not affect your claim.
-That means you will have to work with two separate insurance companies.
+It only means you will have to work with two separate insurance companies.
 You will continue to deal with both insurers until your first insurer settles your claim.

 How to Switch Car Insurance After an Accident

 Typically, switching car insurance companies is a simple process.
 Once you find the right coverage from a new company, you can contact your old and new insurers to coordinate the switch.
 To help you better understand the process and avoid mistakes, MoneyGeek breaks down the process in a step-by-step guide.

 You can change car insurance at any point, and your first step is to determine how much car insurance you need.
 Consider state requirements and the cost of your recent accident as well.